pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 Why?

-Because when we the `main` function ends, the destructor of `A` is called to delete `a` and `anotherA`.
+Because when the `main` function ends, the destructor of `A` is called to delete `a` and `anotherA`.
 When `a` is destroyed the memory cell to which `a`'s `mPointer` points to is freed.
 Then, when `anotherA` is destroyed, we try to free the memory to which `anotherA`'s `mPointer` points to.
 But as `anotherA` is a copy of `a`, its `mPointer` points to the same memory cell as `a`'s `mPointer`.
 Thus we try to free twice the same memory cell which causes the `Segmentation fault`.

-So the problem is that because of copy the destructor is called twice on the same attributes.
+So the problem is that because of the copy the destructor is called twice on the same attributes.

-Note that the copy or move constructor are often called when we use containers.
+Note that the copy or move constructors are often called when we use containers.
 For instance, there is a copy or a move when the `std::vector`'s `push_back` is called.

 <!--more-->